hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ---

 ## Why teams hire me

-**Do you have an experimental workflow that still depends on too many manual steps?
-I help research teams turn fragile, time-consuming procedures into reliable software-driven workflows.**

 I work at the intersection of software engineering and experimental research.
 I help when instrument software needs to do more than function as a prototype: it needs to coordinate hardware reliably, support acquisition and analysis, remain maintainable, and be usable by scientists in day-to-day work.